+Christians, we like our walls!
+I mean we love, love, love our walls!
+We love the walls of our church buildings.
+We love our denominational walls, and our non-denominational walls.
+We love the church walls in our towns and cities.
+We love our regional walls, and we love our national walls.
 The church’s walls are time-honored!
 They were built by our ancestors who shed blood, sweat, and tears to erect them.
-We must not tarnish or dismantle the work of our parents and grandparents by disrespecting the walls they built.
-We’ve inherited them and we must care for them as they did.
+We must not tarnish or dismantle the work of our parents and grandparents, by disrespecting the walls they built.
+We’ve inherited them and we must care for them.
+Right?

-If viewed from above, the Christian Church would look much like a world-wide business office with semi-soundproof cubicles for all of its employees—cubicles that do not touch each other or share any common walls.
-Each walled cubicle is its own entity, sports its own logo, its own government, and its own rituals, traditions, and practices.
-In other words, viewed from above, each cubicle reflects a self-contained Christian culture.
+If viewed from above, the bride of Christ would look much like a world-wide business office, with semi-soundproof cubicles for all of its employees—cubicles that do not touch each other, or pass information through the walls.
+Each walled cubicle is its own entity.
+Each sports its own logo, its own unique governance, and its own rituals, traditions, and practices.
+In other words, viewed from above, each cubicle in the world-wide church, reflects a self-contained Christian culture.

-Moreover, each congregation within the culture’s cubicle has it’s own culture and its own walls!
-Every congregation knows that other congregations exist, and every cubicle recognizes the fact that other employees work for this same business!
-But we don’t like to interact much with ‘others’ who are outside of our congregational walls or outside of our walled cubicles.
+Moreover, each congregation, within the culture’s cubicle, also has its own culture, and its own walls!
+Every congregation knows that other congregations exist.
+Every cubicle recognizes the fact that other employees work for the same business!
+But, we don’t like to interact much with ‘others,’ who are outside of our congregational walls.
+We definitely have an aversion to working with ‘others’ outside of our denominational, or non-denominational cubicles!

 Pastors, priests, elders, council members, Sunday school teachers, bible study leaders—four critical questions must be asked of our congregations at this time in the church’s history:

-- What purpose do our congregational and denominational or non-denominational walls currently serve?
+1. What purpose do our congregational, denominational, or non-denominational walls currently serve?

 2. How do our walls benefit us and our communities?

 4. What spiritual price are we paying to maintain our walls?